 We are obviously talking about a huge Change Management process for this to be successful, but most P2P SaaS solutions will tell you that is what you need to do to implement their system.

-Of course, digitizing the document is less than half of the value of this automation.
+Of course, digitizing the document is less than half of the value of this accounts payable automation.
 The higher value ‘intelligent’ part comes from extracting and interpreting the data that exists on those documents.
 Unless your front-end scanning team/system captures and cleanses this data, it still has to be manually entered or imported into your software.
 So, if you do not plan to maintain your entire data entry team that is trained on how to enter all the values from the scanned documents into the appropriate fields in your P2P software, you’ll need to add Optical Character Recognition (OCR) into the mix.

 OCR is often cited as the promised land of data capture.
 I have also seen many organizations attempt to implement OCR.
 Adding OCR to a project drastically decreases the success rate and many of these projects are abandoned before they ever launch.
 While OCR technology can be very accurate and produce results that will increase the efficiency of your Imaging Department, the process of getting there is arduous.